 Fast IGBT turn-off may lead to voltage spikes, which is critical when DC-link voltage and load current are high.
 Voltage spikes can cause damage to the IGBT.
 The turn-off voltage spike is mainly correlated to the stray inductance Ls and the slew rate of the IGBT turn-off current di/dt.
-By adjusting the turn-off gate resistor RGOFF, di/dt can be reduced and the voltage overshoot is reduced.
+By adjusting the turn-off gate resistor R{GOFF}, di/dt can be reduced and the voltage overshoot is reduced.
 However, the impact of Ls is inevitable.
 It can be more pronounced under high current in short circuit or overload.
 The driver is equipped with active clamping function to effectively prevent the overvoltage damage on IGBT.

 A feedback path from the IGBT collector to the gate is established using transient voltage suppressor devices (TVS).
-When the $V{CE}$ peak voltage exceeds the breakdown threshold, the TVS chain will break through and the current through it will charge the IGBT gate, which turns on the IGBT partially and suppresses the excessive $V{CE}$ of the IGBT.
+When the V{CE} peak voltage exceeds the breakdown threshold, the TVS chain will break down and the current through it will charge the IGBT gate, which prolongs the IGBT in on-state but reduces the di/dt and suppresses the excessive V{CE} of the IGBT.
+The break down threshold is defined as the voltage applied on the TVS chain when the leakage current becomes 1mA.